neo-project/global-blockchain-compliance-hub/readme.md

 - Ignore the stuff at the top of the Markdown files (that renders as a table) since it's only necessary for Jekyll to work correctly.
 - Browse through different files to get a sense of how links are created, pictures are inserted, etc. It's probably best to maintain consistency in terms of formatting and style.

-When you're done editing, simply hit the big "Commit changes" button at the bottom of the page.
-Include a short description of your changes in the box provided.
-You will need to submit a pull request to render your changes at [https://neo-project.github.io/global-blockchain-compliance-hub/](https://neo-project.github.io/global-blockchain-compliance-hub/).

 ## Re-Ordering ##

-Remeber that stuff you were just told to ignore?
+Remember that stuff you were just told to ignore?
 Well now it's your new best friend!
 When editing a post, that stuff won't look like a table but rather like the below:
 ```
 ---
 layout: post